rakeshl4/rakeshl4.github.io/data/posts/2025/09/aifoundryagent_mcp_tools.mdx

 - **MCP Server**: Custom MCP server that extends agent capabilities with domain-specific tools
 - **Product Microservice**: REST API providing product inventory and order management data

-Let us focus on the MCP tools integration aspect.
 The MCP server is .NET API that connects to a product inventory microservice to fetch bike data.
 The order management tools are simulated for demonstration purposes.

 The frontend provides a simple chat interface where users can interact with the Contoso Bike Store assistant.
 The backend API orchestrates the communication between the frontend, the Azure AI Foundry agent, and the MCP server.
 The Agent uses GPT-4.1 model and has access to the MCP tools for real-time data retrieval and order processing.